 - 28. Access to clean and safe water and sanitation services is a critical component of socio-economic development.
 The water sub-sector provides drinking water and waste water services (including sewage treatment), irrigation and fish farming, industrial use including (brick making, gold processing) among others.
 Similarly, improved sanitation services is key to good health and hygiene as well as preventing waterborne diseases such as gastrointestinal infections, amoebiasisis, diarrhoea and spread of malaria. - 29.
-During the MTEF period 2021/22, 22/23 and 23/24 the county government implemented various policies, programmes towards sstrengthening water infrastructure, supply, management and quality and improved sanitation infrastructure that included; expansion and rehabilitation of piped water schemes; Drilling and equipping of new boreholes with solar energy; Implement last mile water connectivity and Metering for all projects; promotion of rain water harvesting and storage in institutions and households; Collaborated with relevant national and regional government agencies and other development partners to undertake feasibility study, design, resource mobilization and implementation of efficient water supply and sanitation systems; Strengthened sustainable management of rural water schemes through establishment of working water committees for rural water schemes; Subsidy support to WSPs (AWASCO and community schemes) through implementation of sustainability measures and payment of energy costs and chemicals: Collaborated with the Ministry of Water and Sanitation through LVNWWDA and WSTF to prepare designs for last mile connectivity, desilting of Kaimosi Dam and undertook a full feasibility study for Mini-hydro at kaimosi, participated in the development of National Water & Sanitation Investment Plan (NAWASIP) framework and implementation of Kenya Water, Sanitation and Hygiene (K-WASH) programme. - 30.
-Other key achievements realized in the period under review, the proportion of households in urban areas with access to clean and portable water was reported 20%, while in rural households is 64%.
-Similarly, the average time taken to the nearest-water point reduced to 20mins from the previous 30mins.
+During the MTEF period 2021/22, 22/23 and 23/24 the county government implemented various policies, programmes towards sstrengthening water infrastructure, supply, management and quality and improved sanitation infrastructure that included; expansion and rehabilitation of piped water schemes; Drilling and equipping of new boreholes with solar energy; Implement last mile water connectivity and Metering for all projects; promotion of rain water harvesting and storage in institutions and households; Collaborated with relevant national and regional government agencies and other development partners to undertake feasibility study, design, resource mobilization and implementation of efficient water supply and sanitation systems; Strengthened sustainable management of rural water schemes through establishment of working water committees for rural water schemes; Subsidy support to WSPs (AWASCO and community schemes) through implementation of sustainability measures and payment of energy costs and chemicals; Collaborated with the Ministry of Water and Sanitation through LVNWWDA and WSTF to prepare designs for last mile connectivity, desilting of Kaimosi Dam and undertook a full feasibility study for Mini-hydro at kaimosi, participated in the development of National Water & Sanitation Investment Plan (NAWASIP) framework and implementation of Kenya Water, Sanitation and Hygiene (K-WASH) programme.

+- 30. Other key achievements realized in the period under review, the proportion of households in urban areas with access to clean and portable water was reported 20%, while in rural households is 64%.
+Similarly, the average time taken to the nearest water point reduced to 20mins from the previous 30mins.
 The achievements were as a result of development and expansion of water infrastructure that included; completion of Vihiga Cluster Water Project (Maseno, Lunyerere, Kaimosi) increasing capacity from 6.3 million to 12.5 million litres/day; 87 Community Water springs and 20 boreholes, rehabilitation and solarization of water schemes including;, Chango, Nang'oli, Muchula, Emanyinya, Nadiradi phase I, Ebusamba and Emusire; increased last mile water connectivity to 1,851 households by laying of 21km of pipelines across the county; improvements in the management of Amatsi Water Services Company (AWASCO) e.g. implementation of new tariff structure, automation of billing and metering. - 31.
-On climate change adaptation, resilience and mitigation program, the following achievements were realized: Implementation of Mudungu, Igogwa, Givole, Wanduati, Ebukhaya and Ipali water projects targeting 800 households towards enhanced access to clean and safe water.

-32. Meanwhile, access to improved sanitation services was reported at 86.2 % and hand washing facilities at 99.8%.
-This was attributed to various interventions in the sector that included; construction of public saniataion facilities in selected market centers that included-Jebrok, Banja, Hamisi, Mago, Serem, Luanda), construction of a decentralized waste water treatment facility at Ehedwe and acquisition of exhauster and skip trucks.
+Under climate change adaptation, resilience and mitigation program, the following achievements were realized: Increased access to clean and safe water to 800 households through implementation of Mudungu, Igogwa, Givole, Wanduati, Ebukhaya and Ipali water projects. - 32.
+Meanwhile, access to improved sanitation services was reported at 86.2 % and hand washing facilities at 99.8%.
+This was attributed to various interventions in the sector that included; construction of public latrines in various market centers Jebrok, Banja, Hamisi, Mago, Serem, Luanda) and construction of a decentralized waste water treatment facility at Ehedwe and acquisition of exhauster trucks.

-1.3.6 Reliable Transport Infrastructure and Acces to Clean Energy
+1.3.6 Reliable Transport and Communication Infrastructure